-Admission will not be denied to a qualified individual solely on the grounds that the person has AIDS or is HIV- positive.
-The College cannot ask if an individual HIV-positive on any admission application forms.
+Admission will not be denied to a qualified individual solely on the basis of an HIV diagnosis.
+The College cannot ask if an individual is HIV-positive on any admission application forms.
 No HIV-positive student will be required to discontinue attending the College on the basis of their HIV diagnosis.
 A decision to discontinue enrollment will be made only after reasonable accommodations have been made and an examination of the facts on a case-by-ca se basis show that the student can no longer perform as required, or that the student presents a health risk to himself/herself or the College community.
+A student seeking an accommodation based on a disability related to AIDS or HIV must contact the Accommodation Resource Center.
+Instructors of laboratory classes will follow applicable law, regulation, and guidance related to safety, such as those provided by the Centers for Disease Control and Prevention, the Department of Children and Family Services, or the American College Health Association.